Rawalpindi Cantonment Board (RCB) Confiscates Six Truckload Goods Of Encroachers - UrduPoint

 Rawalpindi Cantonment Board (RCB) Confiscates Six Truckload Goods Of Encroachers

-Rawalpindi Cantonment Board (RCB) on Wednesday confiscated six truckload goods from different markets in its operation against encroachments.

-RAWALPINDI, (UrduPoint / Pakistan Point News - 11th Mar, 2020 ):Rawalpindi Cantonment Board (RCB) on Wednesday confiscated six truckload goods from different markets in its operation against encroachments.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 13th Mar, 2020 ):Rawalpindi Cantonment Board (RCB) has confiscated six truckload goods from different markets in its operation against encroachments.

 According to RCB spokesman Qaiser Mehmood, the enforcement wing on the directives of the Cantonment Executive Officer (CEO) had accelerated operation against encroachments and striving to clear different commercial areas.